onurbilginnn/bash-learning/10-scheduling-automation/README.md

 ### Scheduling Tasks with "at" command

+- One time runner, no way to repeat commands
 - On Ubuntu should install `at` command -> ```sudo apt install at```, then start `at` daemon `atd`
 - ```at 9:30am``` will open `at` command line, and will run every script you write at nearest 9:30am
 - ```at -l``` will list all the scheduled jobs id